-[INSERT AGENCY NAME] is participating in the Grants.gov initiative to provide the Grant Community a single site to find and apply for grant funding opportunities.
-[INSERT AGENCY NAME] encourages applicants to submit their applications electronically through Grants.gov.
+[INSERT AGENCY NAME] is participating in the Grants.gov initiative to provide the grant community with a single site to find and apply for grant funding opportunities.
+[INSERT AGENCY NAME] encourages applicants to submit their applications online through Grants.gov.

 a.
-Instructions: The section below provides instructions for registering to apply for [INSERT AGENCY NAME] funds.
-Applicants should read through the registration process carefully and prepare the information requested before beginning the registration process.
+Instructions: Read the instructions below about registering to apply for [INSERT AGENCY NAME] funds.
+Applicants should read the registration instructions carefully and prepare the information requested before beginning the registration process.
 Reviewing and assembling the required information before beginning the registration process will alleviate last-minute searches for required information.

-If individual applicants are eligible to apply for this grant opportunity, refer to:
+If individual applicants are eligible to apply for this grant funding opportunity, refer to:

-1. Obtain a DUNS Number: All entities applying for funding, including renewal funding, must have a Data Universal Numbering System (DUNS) number from Dun and Bradstreet (D&B).
+1) Obtain a DUNS Number: All entities applying for funding, including renewal funding, must have a Data Universal Numbering System (DUNS) number from Dun & Bradstreet (D&B).
 Applicants must enter the DUNS number in the data entry field labeled "Organizational DUNS" on the SF-424 form.

 For more detailed instructions for obtaining a DUNS number, refer to:

-2. Register with SAM: In addition to having a DUNS number, organizations applying electronically through Grants.gov must register with the Federal System for Award Management (SAM).
+2) Register with SAM: In addition to having a DUNS number, organizations applying online through Grants.gov must register with the System for Award Management (SAM).
 All organizations must register with SAM in order to apply online.
 Failure to register with SAM will prevent your organization from applying through Grants.gov.

 For more detailed instructions for registering with SAM, refer to:

-3. Create a Grants.gov Username and Password: The next step in the registration process is to create a username and password with Grants.gov.
+3) Create a Grants.gov Account: The next step in the registration process is to create an account with Grants.gov.
 Applicants must know their organization's DUNS number to complete this process.
-Completing this process also submits a request for roles to the E-Business Point of Contact (EBiz POC) to review.
+Completing this process automatically triggers an email request for applicant roles to the organization's E-Business Point of Contact (EBiz POC) for review.
 The EBiz POC is a representative from your organization who is the contact listed for SAM.
 To apply for grants on behalf of your organization, you will need the Authorized Organizational Representative (AOR) role.

 For more detailed instructions about creating a profile on Grants.gov, refer to:

-4. Authorize User Role: After creating a profile on Grants.gov, the EBiz POC receives an email notifying them of your registration and request for roles.
+4) Authorize Grants.gov Roles: After creating an account on Grants.gov, the EBiz POC receives an email notifying them of your registration and request for roles.
 The EBiz POC will then log in to Grants.gov and authorize the appropriate roles, which may include the AOR role, thereby giving you permission to complete and submit applications on behalf of the organization.
 You will be able to submit your application online anytime after you have been approved as an AOR.

 For more detailed instructions about creating a profile on Grants.gov, refer to: